Northern silvery kingfisher

 The northern silvery kingfisher (Ceyx flumenicola) is a species of bird in the family Alcedinidae that is endemic to the Philippines being found in the Visayas on the islands of Bohol, Leyte and Samar.
 This species and the southern silvery kingfisher, which is found on Mindanao, were formerly considered conspecific and called the silvery kingfisher.
 Its natural habitats are tropical moist lowland forests, streams and rivers.
 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A small, dashing kingfisher of forested lowland streams in the central Philippines.
-Overall dark blue in color, more purplish on the underparts, with a creamy throat, a cream-colored spot behind the cheek, an orange spot behind the nostril, a white belly, a pale silvery-blue stripe down the back to the tail, and whitish flecks on the head and wing.
-Legs bright red.
-Unmistakable.
-Voice is a simple, high-pitched 'tseep', often given in flight."

 It is differentiated from its southern counterpart by its cream colored throat, cheek and belly versus the bluish-white parts of the Southern silvery kingfisher.
 It also is rich royal blue on breast and flanks and is slightly smaller.
 This species is monotypic and has no subspecies.

 Ecology and behavior

 Diet consists of small fish and crabs.
 Has also been recorded feeding on insects.
 Perches on a low branch beside a stream and dives in to catch its prey then returns to its perch.

 Not much is known about its breeding behaviour but juveniles and nests have been seen from February to May.
 Nests in streamside banks.